 - Result time: Varies by the test but all within a few minutes

 - Accurate for testing nitrogen, phosphorus, and potassium

 - Easy-to-follow instructions

 - Not enough solution for 40 tests

-Get the Luster Leaf soil test kit at Amazon, Walmart, and Sears.
+Get the Luster Leaf soil test kit at Amazon, and Walmart.